About Sup to Srt

 Tesseract OCR Engine

 Sup to Srt uses Tesseract OCR — the industry-standard open-source OCR engine originally developed by HP and now maintained by Google.
-Tesseract achieves 95–99% accuracy for Latin-script languages and supports 40+ languages including Arabic, Japanese, Korean, Chinese, and more.
+OCR accuracy varies by language, font, contrast and source quality, and the converter offers many OCR language options including Arabic, Japanese, Korean, Chinese, and more.

 PGS Parser